 - Visit the Town of Windham What's Opening in Windham? page for updates.

 - Contact information for Town of Windham Emergency Management: EM@windhamnh.gov, Fire Department: (603) 434-4907

 - Sign up for CODERed alerts from the Town of Windham, as well as the Town Notify Me system for municipal updates.

 - Looking to help?
 Visit ConnectWindham for local opportunities to help those in our community with needs that have arisen during this crisis.

 - The School District has a COVID-19 Resources page.

 - Press Releases and Emergency Orders

 - Call 2-1-1 in New Hampshire for COVID-19 answers and updates.

 - 2019 Novel Coronavirus (COVID-19) page from the New Hampshire Department of Health and Human Services.
-You can also download this PDF of their COVID-19 Frequently Asked Questions page.
+You can also download PDF documents of their Parent Resource Guide and COVID-19 Frequently Asked Questions page.

 - Looking to help?
 Consider NH Responds, an organization for recruiting and registering skilled volunteers to deploy where they are most needed in times of crisis.